-Bottle banks and recycling sites
+Bottle banks and recycling points

-All bottle banks are emptied on a schedule depending on when they are usually full.
+All bottle banks and recycling points are emptied on a schedule, depending on when they are usually full.

-If you notice that a bottle bank is full and requires an early collection please call the number on the bottle bank directly.
-Alternatively you can call our customer services team on 01636 650000 and we will report the problem for you.
+If you notice that a bottle bank is full, call the number on the bottle bank.
+Alternatively, you can give our customer services team a call on 01636 650 000 and we’ll report the problem for you.